Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Resource Management For EPSL

-After the aggregated activations' gradients downlink broadcasting is completed, the server sends the unaggregated activations' gradients to the corresponding client devices over the wireless channel.
-The downlink transmission rate from the server to client device $i$ is given as
+\textit{6) Unaggregated Activations' Gradients Transmission Latency:} After the aggregated activations' gradients downlink broadcasting is completed, the server sends the unaggregated activations' gradients to the corresponding edge devices over the wireless channel.
+The downlink transmission rate from the server to edge device $i$ is given as